-Nicola Davidson, Keep Scotland Beautiful education and learning officer, said: “LEAF is a fantastic opportunity for schools and nurseries to get involved in a project that supports mental and physical health of pupils and teachers, as well as giving pupils the opportunity to expand their learning in an outdoor environment."
+Nicola Davidson, Keep Scotland Beautiful education and learning officer, added: “LEAF is a fantastic opportunity to get involved in a project that supports mental and physical health of pupils and teachers, as well as giving pupils the opportunity to expand their learning in an outdoor environment.”

 Visit LEAF | Keep Scotland Beautiful for details.